MSAdministrator/security-cli/README.md

 * Performs observable enrichment (enrich)
 * Configuration (and environmental variables) driven mappings of actions, observable types and the different supported services

 This is just the start of this project so it is limited in capabilities as I continue to build them out.
-That being said, the goal is the same; a simple and usable interface to perform common security operations activities.
+That being said, the goal is the same; a simple and usable interface to perform common security operations `intents`.

 For example, most APIs are overly complex and some even require multiple API calls to perform an action or gathering the correct data. `security-cli` provides a simple nomenclature based on common verbs within the security domain.